-Even though laminate flooring is a glueless, floating floor installation system, glue acts as a barrier to prevent moisture from seeping into the joint where two laminate flooring planks come together and penetrating the core.
+Even though laminate flooring is a glue-less, floating-floor installation system, glue is used as a barrier to prevent moisture from seeping into a joint and penetrating the core where two laminate flooring planks come together.
+By the way, this does not mean that you don’t have to blot up spills immediately.
+Even with glued planks, you need to mop up fluids as soon as possible.

-As Brad explains, "Your Kronotex USA laminate floor system is a 'glueless' system, but there are a few conditions where you might consider gluing planks.
-For example, a mudroom where you come in with snow on your boots or an area 5 ft. immediately in front of a water source like in a bath or a kitchen."
+Where to apply glue?
+You might consider gluing planks in a mudroom where you come in with snow on your boots, or an area five feet immediately around a water source like in a bath, dishwasher or sink.

 Where do you apply the glue to a laminate flooring plank?

-See the diagram to correctly locate the tongue on the plank - on the left - and where to apply the bead of glue - on top of the tongue.
+See the diagram to correctly locate the tongue on the plank and where to apply the bead of glue – on top of the tongue.